keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 * TOC
 {:toc}

-Generic Extractor receives JSON responses,
-[merges them together](/extend/generic-extractor/configuration/config/jobs/#merging-responses) and converts them to CSV files which are then imported to KBC. **Mapping** allows you to modify the behavior of this conversion process.
-Go to our tutorial to see [mapping in action](/extend/generic-extractor/tutorial/mapping).
+Mapping allows you to **modify a response conversion process** in which Generic Extractor receives JSON responses, [merges them together](/extend/generic-extractor/configuration/config/jobs/#merging-responses) and converts them to CSV files which are then imported to KBC.

 Manually define mapping if you wish to do the following:

 - Set up a primary key to simplify relations between result tables, and speed up the extraction,